LogoLogo

 code.store platform provides an interface for working with report logs.
 By default logs contain information about the exceptions that the deployed application produces, service bootstrap and other things that the developer considered necessary to add as logs.

-On backstage, as a log storage code.store platform used elasticsearch database, which allows to organize a quick search through the logs.
+On backstage, as a log storage code.store platform used database, which allows to organize a quick search through the logs.

 Note: logs are stored on the platform for a month.